christophM/interpretable-ml-book/README.md

 ### v3.0 (IN PROGRESS) [html version]

+- Switched the order of global and local: Now local model-agnostic methods come before global methods.
 - Unified and improved the examples:
   - Train models just once
   - Measure and report performance (in Data chapter)